Use my free printable, Mod Podge photo transfer medium, and personalized items to create these buffalo plaid DIY favor bags. So cute!

 They have so many gorgeous choices, AND you can add images and even select the edge treatment of your cards.
 You’ll definitely find something you like!

 Now, to customize my party with the buffalo plaid theme, it required purchasing a few items to create “ambiance.”
-So what I did is designed this graphic that I’m making available to you for download as well.
+So what I did is designed this free Christmas printable that I’m making available to you for download as well.

 Here’s the deal with this plaid graphic – you’ll be able to upload it to Shutterfly as an image and use it to personalize items just as I did!